 Art, Copy & Code partners with innovative brands and agencies to push the digital advertising envelope.
 The results have been impressive.
 But our goal in this article is to be eye-opening.
-We want to reveal the "magic" behind two of the project's campaigns — Burberry Kisses and Volkswagen's SmileDrive — and to highlight the tools and techniques that made them possible.
-You'll see that you don't need to be Houdini to captivate audiences, or be a big brand with tons of money.
-All you need is technology, creativity and an open mind.
+We want to reveal the magic behind two of the project's campaigns—Burberry Kisses and Volkswagen's SmileDrive—and to highlight the tools and techniques that made them possible.
+You'll see that you don't need to be Houdini to captivate audiences or to be a big brand with tons of money.
+All you need is technology, creativity, and an open mind.

 There’s a common saying around here that ads are windows to the web.
 And anything you can do on the web, you should be able to do in an ad.
 We try to put that theory to the test through every project we take on.

 Rather than just giving people a call to action, advertisers are striving to engage and even entertain.
 Advancements in ad technology—and technology in general—are helping make that happen.
 And it's not just big brands with tons of money that can accomplish these feats.
 The technology is available to everyone.
 You may already be using it.

 Here we take a look at some of the technologies behind two successful projects from our emerging Art, Copy & Code initiative: Burberry Kisses and Volkswagen SmileDrive.
 Both campaigns are built using a combination of open web standards—HTML5, WebGL, and WebP, for example—and Google products.

 While very different, Kisses and SmileDrive shared common goals: create unique experiences with which customers would engage across devices.
 Both brands accomplished their goals and managed to challenge convention along the way.

 Burberry Kisses was developed to help the 157-year-old iconic fashion brand connect with a younger audience.
 The company saw this campaign as an opportunity to try something new and different in the display space.